 Next, Justification.
 This is another biggie.
 Because justification goes hand-in-hand with forgiveness.
 Because we are forgiven of our sins, we are justified in the eyes of God.
 Romans 4-5 are two of the clearest chapters on justification.
 First, let me throw out a definition for you.
 Easton’s Bible Dictionary defines justification like this:

 In Revelation 20, it says that books were opened and another book, which is the Book of Life.
 I believe that “the books”—and this ain't a hill I'm gonna die one--I believe one of these books will be their works, one will be their sins, and the other will be the Book of the Law.
 And then the Book of Life will be laid out.
 And anyone whose name is not found in the Book of Life… But, let me tell you why the gospel is gospel.
 We have committed all these sins.
 There is no doubt about it.
 We did it, God saw it, they must be punished.
 But as Christ hung on that cross, God was justifying us, forgiving us of our sins, and Christ on that cross took the punishment we deserved.
 We deserved the wrath of God—but God provided a lamb for His burnt offering.
 He gave His Son to shed His blood on the mercy seat of the cross.
 He shed His blood so that death would pass over us.
-1st Corinthians 5:7—Christ, our Passover, was sacrificed for us.
+1st Corinthians 5:7

 And you know, I had been thinking about that concept.
 That Abraham believed God, and it was counted for righteousness—he was declared righteous simply because he believed a promise.
 But here’s why I think this is so.
 We need to go all the way back to the beginning.
 Who committed the first sin?
 Adam.
 What caused him to commit that sin?
 He believed a lie.
 What was that first lie?
 “Hath God indeed said?”
 And believing this lie caused Adam and Eve to do what?
 They doubted God’s word—even though Adam had seen the work of God.
 But Abraham believed without seeing.
 What did Jesus tell Thomas after He told him to put his fingers through the nail prints, and Thomas cried out “My Lord and my God,” what did Jesus tell him?
 “You believe because you have seen, blessed is he who…believes without seeing.”